intentional-dev/intentional-dev.github.io/_posts/2021-03-07-first-blog.md

 3. code is the test specification
 4. code is intentional

 I'll try to expand on the first three points in a later blog, but "code is intentional"?
-Thats sounds a bit tautological when you say "intentional code is intentional".
-But what I'm really saying here is that by applying intentionality directly to code, it becomes intentional in the sense that others can rationalize about it.
+That sounds a bit tautological, especially when you say "intentional code is intentional".
+But what I'm really getting at here is that by applying intentionality directly to code, it becomes intentional in the sense that others can rationalize about it.
 And by others, I now include the idea of artificial agents.

 The primary focus of this research here at [intentional-dev](http://intentional-dev.com) is to establish patterns and invent mechanisms that will support coded intentionality, such that it can be mechanically associated with semantic functionality.
 Ideally, this would be an AI appointed task, a kind of augmented development, but there is also a lot of scope for inventing new kinds of program syntax that will allow humans to play the parts of machines.
-After all, humans, particularly those from the tribe of IT professionals, exhibit levels of artificial intelligence that machines can only gasp at in wonder.
+After all, humans - particularly the IT professional kind - exhibit levels of artificial intelligence that machines can only gasp at in wonder.
 And it would be silly not to take advantage of this capability.